Azamara Quest current position

-Azamara Quest starts her dry dock in Singapore in April 2016.
-During the 5-day process, she will receive a host of refurbishments and upgrades, announced previously in June, as well as a technology overhaul.
-The brand new "Pervasive Wi-Fi" system provides faster Internet connectivity from any place on board the ship.
-Interactive TVs in all staterooms will feature new options including live TV, movies on demand, lecturer schedules, weather updates, navigational and port information.
-Passengers will be able to book a shore excursion through their TVs, as well as to order room service.
-In the Inspiration Center on Deck 4, Azamara guests will be able to plan their next voyage by a 98-inch touchscreen to learn about future sailings and the ports visited.
-Passengers in The Drawing Room and Living Room will use interactive tabletops to send digital postcards, design their own art by a Scribble app, or surf social media sites.
+Azamara Quest's drydock in Singapore (April 2016) was a 20-day project that resulted in numerous refurbishments and upgrades, as well as a technology overhaul.
+The ship's new "Pervasive Wi-Fi" system now provides faster Internet connectivity shipwide.
+Interactive HDTVs in all staterooms feature new options line live TV, movies on demand, activities schedule (lecturers, shows, etc), weather updates, navigational-itinerary-port information.
+Passengers can book shore excursions through their TVs, as well as to order room service.
+In the Inspiration Center (Deck 4) guests can plan their next Azamara voyage by a 98-inch touchscreen to learn about future sailings and the call ports.
+In The Drawing Room and Living Room passengers can use interactive tabletops to send digital postcards, design their own art (by a Scribble app) or surf social media websites.

 Shipboard dining options - Food and Drinks